 Note: The proposed rule applicable to this section is pending as of June 30, 2014.

-If you make a recommendation to a senior consumer, defined as someone the age of 65 or older, and it results in a transaction involving an annuity product, you have certain responsibilities mandated by law.
-Rule 69B-162.011, F.A.C., requires certain disclosures and an objective comparison of annuity contracts when you recommend the exchange or replacement of a senior’s annuity.
+If you make a recommendation to a consumer and it results in a transaction involving an annuity product, you have certain responsibilities mandated by law.
+Rule 69B-162.011, F.A.C., requires certain disclosures and an objective comparison of annuity contracts when you recommend the exchange or replacement of an annuity.
 As the agent, you will be required to complete several forms including an Annuity Suitability Questionnaire to assist in determining the suitability of your recommendation.

-Unless you are exempted by section 627.4554, F.S., and required by the Financial Industry Regulatory Authority (FINRA) to perform an alternative suitability analysis, you must use form DFS-H1-1980, Annuity Suitability Questionnaire form.
+Unless you are exempted by section 627.4554, F.S., and required by the Financial Industry Regulatory Authority (FINRA) to perform an alternative suitability analysis, you must use state required form.

 "Unaffiliated insurance agent" means a licensed insurance agent, except a limited lines agent, who is self-appointed and who practices as an independent consultant in the business of analyzing or abstracting insurance policies, providing insurance advice or counseling, or making specific recommendations or comparisons of insurance products for a fee established in advance by written contract signed by the parties.
 An unaffiliated insurance agent may not be affiliated with an insurer, insurer-appointed insurance agent, or insurance agency contracted with or employing insurer-appointed insurance agents.
 [See subsection 626.015(18), F.S. (effective July 1, 2014)]